Arch-Ansible: an Ansible playbook to install Arch Linux

 Flags: [mm]

-It accepts a packages variable, which should contain a (YAML) list of packages to install.
-If a package has AUR dependencies, list them all, with dependencies coming before dependants.
+packages to install.
+If a package has AUR dependencies, list them all,

 packages